learn-co-curriculum/phase-0-pac-2-intro/README.md

 class: we know how to write basic _sentences_ with a simple subject and a simple verb.
 We're now going to try to write complete sentences with conjunctions and punctuation (like the cookie examples!).
-We improve our basic sentences by bringing in statements from the SELECTION and REPETITION class which deviate from the default "flow' or SEQUENCE.
+We improve our basic sentences by using SELECTION or REPETITION statements that allow us to create code that deviates from the default "flow" or SEQUENCE.

 In upcoming lessons, you'll see our icons repeated to help you have a visual reminder of whether the statement you're learning is about SELECTION, REPETITION,